Visual Journaling ABCs: W is for White & Black

-I will share some images from the pages of my art journals featuring only white and black.
+I will share some images from the pages of my visual journals featuring only white and black.
 While I love colorful pages and mixed media spreads that have multiple layers of paint, images and marks, I also love simple white pages with black marks of all kinds.

 This allows me to practice drawing and to test out different pens.
 I also find this process very relaxing and will often sit in front of the television with my hubby in the evenings and play.